-We currently operate a one week, 30 lesson academic timetable cycle.
+We currently operate a two week, 60 lesson academic timetable cycle.
 All lessons are 55 minutes in duration.
 However, the curriculum is the totality of students' experiences in school and as such, we offer a comprehensive after-school and Saturday co-curricular enrichment programme.
 Students also learn from each other and experiences between and outside scheduled lessons and our House system supports and encourages learning to flourish in a wide range of settings.

 Please click here for the set change protocols in English, Maths and Science.